 Nafisa Atiku published her captivating book, ‘Girls Just Want to Run’ in October 2019.
 Nafisa is a consistent crusader for equal opportunity in politics and in her first book, she draws on insight from working with policy advocacy institutions and her political background to identify both the need for and the methods by which Nigeria can benefit from increased participation of women in politics.

 Do not ask me why I have not written a book.
 Earlier today, I glanced through the fiction manuscript I wrote during an ASUU strike in 2009 and chuckled.
 If you pressure me too much, I might just go Indie and unleash a novel from that manuscript.
 Whatever you see, may you have the courage to take.

 The foregoing notwithstanding, I am convinced I could have read a little more than I did in 2019 and that is just what I will be doing in 2020.
 You should join me.
 God airpus help us!

-In 2015, Tobi started a law blog, Lawyard, which has grown to become one of Nigeria’s most popular legal information websites.
-He has also contributed research papers on Aviation, Health Litigation, and Water Resources to national and global journals including the International Law Office, Getting the Deal Through, and the World Bank’s Enabling the Business of Agriculture (EBA) journals respectively.
+I have contributed research papers on Renewable Energy, Aviation, Health Litigation, Gas Regulation and Water Resources to the Lawyard Journal, International Law Office, Getting the Deal Through, the World Bank’s Enabling the Business of Agriculture (EBA) journals respectively, among others.

 I believe in a world where every man is able to create opportunities for his own success.
 It is my utmost desire to see a better Nigeria and a thriving African continent.
 We are the generation saddled by the circumstances of our birth and the opportunities availed us, with the task of thinking through and collaborating to address the infrastructure challenge of the continent, from Lagos to Limbe, from Maputo to Marrakech and from Niamey to Nairobi.
 As for me, I make a solemn promise to keep pushing the limits on this path.